 Super important point!
 The easiest way is to pop on a Solar Curve adjustment layer.
 This curve looks like this:

 For MTog’s you can download your very own TPS Solar Curve action to quickly get this layer onto an image.
-If you are logged in, you should see it below here!
+It’s inside the MTog Vault.

-Not a Premium Member of That Tog Spot?
+Not a Member of That Tog Spot?
 Check what you’re missing here.

 Happy band fixing!